DaWe1992/Applied_ML_Fundamentals/README.md

 ```

 Machine learning / data science is a subfield of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience
 **without being explicitly programmed**.
-Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves.
+Machine learning focuses on the development of computer programs which can access data and use it to learn for themselves.
+A machine learning algorithm learns by building a mathematical / statistical model from the data.
+This model can then be used for inference and decision making.
 Machine learning has become an integral part of many modern applications.
 It is a cross-topic discipline which comprises computer science, math / statistics as well as
 domain and business knowledge: